ddandrea00/Zinder/README.md

 ## Features

-- Swipe left and right without the pressue of caring who likes or doesn't like you.
+- Swipe left and right without the pressure of caring who likes or doesn't like you.
 - Check the chat to see your already predetermined matches and messages.
 - Send a message in the chat.
 I think you know how that is going to go...just like in real life.